Immigrate to Canada from the Philippines

 Canada is serious about keeping families together.
 If you meet the minimum settlement fund requirements, you can bring your family with you.

-We touched on two of immigration programs above, but there are many more.
-For the majority of them you will need a valid job offer to become a permanent resident and even a Canadian citizen one day.
-Once you have a job offer the first thing you will need is to apply for a Temporary Work Permit:
+We touched on two immigration programs above, but there are many more.
+For example, if you are eligible for Express Entry, you could immigrate to Canada in as little as 6 months, without a job offer.
+Some of them will require a valid job offer to become a permanent resident and even a Canadian citizen one day.
+Once you have a job offer the first thing you will need is to apply for a Temporary Foreign Work Permit:

 - Your employer must have a positive Labour Market Impact Assessment;

 - which he must provide a copy of the LMIA along with a job offer letter or employment contract;

 - Once you have these, complete the required forms and submit them.